William Draper Lewis: University of Pennsylvania Law School

 In 1896, Lewis, though only 29, was the perfect candidate for the first full-time dean of the university's Law School.
 His law practice had all but disappeared under what was to become a lifelong obsession: the cataloging of American law.
 Only four years out of law school, he had committed himself to an overwhelming smorgasbord of editorial projects, the major ones in conjunction with friend, business associate and later U.S. Senator George Wharton Pepper.
 Notably, the two men served as editors of the University of Pennsylvania Law Review, published at the time under the name American Law Register and Review.

 Lewis saw a national role for the Law School, one that would fill the role of the fading apprenticeship system for young lawyers.
 Development of a core of full-time faculty sat at the top of Lewis's agenda, but he gave equal attention to curriculum, admissions and graduation standards, and facilities – in particular the library.
 A pragmatist and a humanist, he established the tradition at Penn Law of the dean as first among equals.

-Lewis treated his colleagues and friends with enormous good humor and tolerance.
-He was, perhaps more than anyone before or since at the Law School, a grand master of consensus.
-He was also continually concerned with student welfare; a goodly part of each faculty meeting was given over to the discussion of student "petitions" for relief of one kind or another.
+Lewis is said to have treated his colleagues and friends with good humor and tolerance, and was continually concerned with student welfare; a large part of each faculty meeting was given over to the discussion of student "petitions" for relief of one kind or another.

 He cared about, stewed over, and poked into every conceivable aspect of the school.
 He arranged stays for sick students at sanitariums.
 He even toured the guts of his grand new building (opened in 1900) to understand and correct malfunctions of the heating and ventilation system.

 A compulsive communicator, Lewis dictated letters a dozen at a time and served as recording secretary for faculty meetings.
 His mailings to prospective students and their parents could run to three or four typed pages, intermixing his philosophy of education with practical concerns directed to the inquirer's situation.

 Well-loved by students, Lewis was universally referred to as "Uncle Billy" and considered somewhat eccentric; at a 1934 dinner in Lewis' honor, Pepper toasted "one of the most lovable and whimsical personalities which any of us have met in a lifetime. ...
 [W]e reserve the right to rejoice in his split infinitives, his mixed metaphors and the strange beings with which his imagination peopled the cases discussed in his classroom."

 Lewis could be quite deliberately funny, which could invite criticism.
 To the secretary of the university, he wrote, in 1900: "I have received your formal apology for your very grave mistake concerning the University Council.
 What it was all about I have not the slightest idea, but evidently if anything was wrong, the letter before me makes everything right."

 He was also a manager of the 1907-founded Comparative Law Bureau of the American Bar Association, whose Annual Bulletin was the first comparative law journal in the U.S.